ga-curriculum/flask-react-crud-app-project/project-journey/README.md

 ## 4. Deploy the work you have so far

 During project week, you'll deploy your project to the internet and submit a link to your deployed app.
-See the [[tktk Module Name] Project Deliverables](../project-deliverables/README.md) for more details.
+See the [Flask/React CRUD App Project Project Deliverables](../project-deliverables/README.md) for more details.

 Continue working on your project until presentation day.